Fear, can you overcome yours?

 Now some people claim they fear nothing.
 This is possible actually and it can be seen in some people with a condition that does actually make them have no fear at all.
-The end result of this is that they cannot even be allowed near a cliff edge as they don't have even enough fear for their own basic survival instinct.
-Then there are Sociopaths who often lack empathy and fear also, though they have a sensible level of fear which is enough to keep them from walking off a cliff edge.
-The rest of those that say they fear nothing are clearly just talking big which is possibly over compensating for an actual fear they can't even mention.
+The end result of this is that they cannot even be allowed near a cliff edge as they don't even have enough fear for their own basic survival instinct.
+Then there are Sociopaths, who often lack empathy and fear also, though they have a sensible level of fear which is enough to keep them from walking off a cliff edge.
+The rest of those that say they fear nothing are clearly just talking big, which is possibly over compensating for an actual fear they can't even mention.

 Is fear a weakness?